NikkelM/Hades-II-HadesBiomes/docs/knowledge.md

 In this map, we need to change the name for the Persephone NPC, as it is used in both Hades and Hades II.

 For ID `553381`, change the `Name` property from `NPC_Persephone_01` to `ModsNikkelMHadesBiomes_NPC_Persephone_01`.

-#### D_MiniBoss03

-In this map, we need to change the name for the CrawlerMiniboss, as it is used in both Hades and Hades II.

-For ID `552394`, change the `Name` property from `CrawlerMiniBoss` to `HadesCrawlerMiniBoss`.

 ## Map packages